shaadclt/Sentiment-Analysis-API/README.md

 ### How to Run
 1. Clone this repository.
-2. Install the dependencies by running pip install -r requirements.txt.
+2. Install the dependencies by running **pip install -r requirements.txt**.
-3. Run the FastAPI application by executing uvicorn main:app --reload.
+3. Run the FastAPI application by executing **uvicorn app:app --reload**.

 ### Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.

-csharp
-Copy code

-Make sure to replace `[base_url]` with the actual base URL where your API is hosted.